Victorian Era (1837 - 1901)

 By the late 1850s and early 1860s the crinoline had reached an enormous measure.
 In the early 1960s, the skirts became increasingly flatter in the front but flared out into a conical shape towards the back until in the later 1860s they became rather triangular in silhouette.

+The crinoline not only altered fashion, it had an economic impact, too.
+Household budgets had to account for the needed materials.
+Crinolines were fairly widespread from the working class to the upper classes.
 The immense amounts of fabric required for this fashion was costly, even when choosing a reasonably affordable cloth.
-To save on material costs, several matching bodices were made to go with the huge skirts.
+Therefore, even wealthy women had to consider what and how much to buy for their wardrobe.
+To save on material costs, several matching bodices were often made to go with a skirt.
 This meant that one skirt had a matching day bodice which a high neckline and long sleeves (or several) and one or more short-sleeved and lower cut bodices with varying degrees of fine trim to attend dinners and parties or go to the opera.

 For hot summer days, the Tarlatan, a very light flowing dress, made the heat more enjoyable.
 It was made of light cotton in linen weave, being both light and strong.
 Normally white, they were a thankful base for colourful ribbon trimming or frills.
 Claude Monet wonderfully portrayed the Tarlatan dresses and their nature in his painting "Women in the garden", 1866.